• Skip to primary navigation

 Ingredients

-• 1 garlic clove minced
+• 2 tsp garlic clove minced

-• 2 tbsp parmesan cheese grated
+• 2 tbsp parmesan cheese grated (optional topping)

-• 1 tbsp parsley chopped
+• 1 tbsp parsley chopped (optional topping)

 • 1 package frozen peas

-• kosher salt to taste
+• salt to taste

 • ground black pepper to taste

-• 1 lb chicken cooked and chopped
+• 1 lb chicken fat-trimmed

 Instructions